e-schultz/ngcourse-next/handout/13-flux/13_A_Case_for_Immutable_Data.md

 What if a component wants to make a change to the data retrieved from a store.
 This could be for UI purposes, re-shaping, etc. If that were to happen it would change the state of the store.

-This is why our stores should contain their state in immutable data structures.
+This is why our stores should maintain their state in immutable data structures.
 To illustrate on how this can be achieved, let's refactor our `TasksStore` to use immutable for it's model.
 Even though there could be several ways we could achieve this, for the purposes of this example we are going to be using the `Immutable.js` library: https://facebook.github.io/immutable-js/

 ```javascript
 ...